 Another food preparation method that can use vacuum seal bags is dry aging.
 This process is usually done in steaks to develop the flavor and texture of the meat.
 To prevent contamination, a vacuum seal bag is necessary.
 Dry-aged steak develops a nutty and buttery flavor that cannot be found in unaged beef.

 Vacuum sealing can also be used for non-food items.
 It is always good to waterproof documents, emergency supplies (matches, lighters, batteries), and first aid kits (medicines and bandages).
 Sealing these items in a vacuum protects them from water and other elements that may damage other objects during calamities.

 Lastly, there are vacuum bags that are specially formulated to contain electronics.
-These bags have anti-static and anti-electromagnetic interference features to ensure that the electronic chips are protected.
+These anti-static ESD vacuum bags have anti-electromagnetic interference features to ensure that the electronic chips are protected.

 Not all bags or containers are suitable for use in vacuum packaging.
 A handful of materials that have a minimal oxygen transmission rate are readily available for this function.